coolacid/twitchtracker/README.md

 This is a node-webkit application to monitor and provide twitch notifications.

+To start from source:
+- Install node, npm, and node-webkit for your platform
+- Download the software
-If running from source, start by installing node-webkit.
-Download this software and run "npm install" to download the dependencies.
+- run "npm install" to get all the depencies
+- Launch the software running node-webkit

+Note:

+You can also build a bundle by installing and running node.js grunt.

 Modifing the Looks
 ==================

 So you don't like my talented design?
 Well, really, it's a direct rip from the tutorial http://www.fiveminuteargument.com/blog/scrolling-list.

 Any case, if you haven't already guessed it's all HTML/CSS based.

-As long as you have a ul with and id="u10" somewhere in the index.html file it'll work.

-Oh, and you can modify the ui.css file in ./css as well to change the look.
+Currently, if you're running using a package, you can only modify the CSS file.
+You do this by placeing a ui.css file in the same directory as your twitchtracker.yml configuration file.

 Chroma Key
 ==========

 If you want to play with chroma key, there is an example ui-chroma.css file in the css directory.
-Just change the css file in the index.html file to point to this to get started.
+Just rename the file to ui.css and place in the same directory as your twitchtracker.yml configuration file.